naren200/speech-llm-speech/README.md

 ```

 ### 2. Configue the following environment variables in `start_docker.sh` file:
-The local ROS workspace location needs to be configured for quick start.
+The local ROS workspace location need to be configured for quick start.
 ```bash
 LOCAL_ROS_WS=your_repo_local_location # REQUIRED
 OPENAI_API_KEY=your_key_here # Optional